 Monitoring and Evaluation

-We are committed to supporting effective, independent and sustainable humanitarian planning and service delivery to the local communities with which we and the organizations work.
-Our research teams use adequate qualitative and quantitative research methods, sensitive to vulnerabilities, gender and conflict considerations, to facilitate the best possible decision-making by aid actors, and ensure learning and accountability towards affected populations and donors.
+We are committed to supporting effective, independent and sustainable humanitarian planning and service delivery to the communities with which our clients work.
+Our teams use tailored qualitative and quantitative research methods, sensitive to vulnerabilities, gender and conflict considerations, to facilitate the best possible decision-making by aid actors, and ensure learning and accountability towards affected populations and donors.

 M&E statistics